ArtemiePirnau/harry-potter-api/README.md

 # or
 yarn dev
 ```
-Open the address [http://localhost:3000](http://localhost:3000) in your browser
+Open the address [http://localhost:3000](http://localhost:3000) in your browser to see the result